froboy/yusaopeny_docs/content/en/docs/Wiki/Code-Review-Quality-Best-Practices.md

 - "display.default.display_options.pager" - config specific property (you can set value from a nested array with variable depth)

 ### Revert full configs
+Keep in ming this variant has an extensive config files manipulation and increases time for upgrade.

 For updating full config or several configs from directory use service 'openy_upgrade_tool.importer'.
 ```
 $config_dir = drupal_get_path('module', 'openy_media_image') . '/config/install';